 ISTJ is among the most common of the sixteen Myers-Briggs personality types.
 In my experience, there are at least as many ISTJ females as there are males.
-Fortunately, there are plenty of good job and career choices for ISTJs that we will explore throughout this post.
+Fortunately, there are plenty of great job and career choices for ISTJs that we will explore throughout this post.

 ISTJs’ dominant personality function, Introverted Sensing (Si), is of particular relevance when choosing a career, job, or college major.
 As discussed in my ISTJ personality profile, Si is concerned with preserving the “tried and true.”
 Si may influence ISTJ and ISFJ careers in numerous ways.